Duke of Sutherland: Hampden House, Green Street

+In 1919 the 5th Duke of Sutherland purchased the lease of Hampden House, 61 Green Street, Mayfair from James Hamilton, 3rd Duke of Abercorn, and used the house as his London residence until the outbreak of War in 1939; the 5th Duke later sold the lease in 1947.

 Other family members

 William Gower, youngest son of William the fourth Baronet, was Member of Parliament for Ludlow.

 William Leveson-Gower, second son of John, first Baron Gower and grandson of the fourth Baronet, was Member of Parliament for Stafford.
 Thomas Leveson-Gower, third son of the first Baron, was Member of Parliament for Newcastle-under-Lyme.
 Baptist Leveson-Gower, fourth son of the first Baron, was also Member of Parliament for Newcastle-under-Lyme.

 Richard Leveson-Gower, fourth son of the first Earl, was Member of Parliament for Lichfield.
 John Leveson-Gower (1740–1792), sixth son of the first Earl, was an Admiral in the Royal Navy.

 Frederick Neville Sutherland Leveson-Gower, son of Lord Albert Leveson-Gower, younger son of the second Duke, sat as Member of Parliament for Sutherland.
 Lord Ronald Gower, youngest son of the second Duke, was a politician, sculptor and writer.

 Henry 'Shrimp' Leveson Gower, was born in Titsey Place near Oxted in Surrey, the seventh of twelve sons of Granville William Gresham Leveson-Gower JP DL FSA, by his wife The Hon Sophia Leveson Gower LJStJ (née Leigh).
 Captain of England Cricket v South Africa in 1909–10, captained England in all three of the Test matches in South Africa.
 Leveson Gower became an England Test selector in 1909, and was chairman of selectors in 1924 and from 1927 to 1930.